PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario4-Notebook-BatchInf.md

 **Step 2:** Once the code has been added to the new environment, then all the code should be executed.
 This will create and register the model and also will scheduled pipeline 2 with the recurrence defined (Minute, Hour, Day, Week or Month).
 This will mean the code associated with that pipeline will be executed with the defined recurrence and the predictions will be stored in the defined target area with that frequency.

-**Note 1 : This example considers that all the code will be migrated from one enviroment to the other and it will be executed in the destination environment (which is will be the final one).
+** <a name = 'Note1'> Note 1 : This example considers that all the code will be migrated from one enviroment to the other and it will be executed in the destination environment (which is will be the final one).
 Another option might be to download the model created in the "dev" environment, then upload it in the new environment using the web portal Register Model option (see image below) and then only execute the notebook that deploys the model.**

 ![](../Images/devops2d.gif)